stonito69/SmartCharger.Server/README.md

 Introduction
 ------------

-Python module for sending and receiving 433/315MHz LPD/SRD signals with generic low-cost GPIO RF modules on a Raspberry Pi.
+Python software hosting TCP/IP server to allow Android phone to send its battery state information and sending 433Mhz LPD/SRD signals with generic low-cost GPIO RF modules on a Raspberry Pi to switch power outlet On and Off, and thus charging the phone only when desired.

-Protocol and base logic ported ported from `rc-switch`_.
+It also has Ping Timeout function, when Phone doesn't send statuses it will keep the charger On, to prevent it draining battery completely.
+Also it has a Waiting for network function, which is used in automatic boot to wait for the ping to local router to be successful before starting TCP/IP server.

 Supported hardware
 ------------------